queenofdowntime/square-one/tutorials/tdd-setup.md

 	1. Once the installers have run, RESTART your computer.
 	1. Verify that Node is now installed with: `node -v`
 	1. Verify that NPM is now installed with: `npm -v`

+#### Golang
+1. Check whether Go is installed with: `go version`
+	1. If you don't see something like `go version go1.13.5 ...`, you will need to [install Go](https://golang.org/doc/install#windows) using the MSI Installer.
+			(If you are more familiar with your command line, you can use the Zip archive.)
+	1. Once the installer has run, quit and re-open your Command Prompt
+	1. Verify that Go is now installed with the command `go version`
+	1. Don't forget to read the "Setting environment variables under Windows" section on that Go install page.

 #### Git
 1. Check whether `git` is installed with: `git --version`